Design & Technology

 KS2

 Learning in KS2 builds on the experience and knowledge gained at KS1.
 Pupils will begin to develop their own design criteria when designing and creating products.
 In UKS2, pupils generate innovative ideas, draw on research and make design decisions, which take into account a range of constraints such as, time, resources and cost.
 Pupils develop their knowledge of mechanisms by using levers and linkages and a range of cams to fit the intended purpose.
 Mechanical systems are introduced, building upon their knowledge in computing and science, using a range of circuits, switches, programming and control, pulleys and gears.
 They use a range of sewing stitches to join textiles together for a variety of different purposes.
 Throughout KS2 they develop their ability to critically evaluate the quality of their design, manufacture and fitness for purpose and their ability to evaluate their ideas and products against their original design specification.
-In food and nutrition, pupils learn to create a variety of dishes using a range of cooking techniques and with the use of a heat source.
+In food and nutrition, pupils learn to create a variety of products, using a range of cooking techniques and with the use of a heat source.
 They develop their knowledge of how to eat a healthy and varied diet.
-Pupils have the opportunity to complete two projects within the same D&T domain; therefore they are able to act upon their evaluation to make improvements within their new designs.
+Pupils have the opportunity to complete two projects within each D&T domain; enabling them to act upon their evaluation to make improvements within their new designs.

 Key knowledge, skills and concepts within the D&T curriculum